 He adds, “We can be fairly certain that they’ve contributed to the extinction of at least 20 Australian mammal species since colonisation.”

-Take the Desert bandicoot (Perameles eremiana).
+The growing list of Australian native animals that have become threatened or extinct since feral cats were introduced includes the Desert bandicoot (Perameles eremiana).
 Once abundant in the arid country of central Australia, now considered extinct.
 Or the Mountain pygmy possum (Burramys parvus), currently listed as critically endangered, with fewer than 2,000 of their kind left in the wild.